Contrast-Security-OSS/azure-aks-example/README.md

 You can run netflicks within a Kubernetes cluster, tested on local OSX via Kubernetes cluster running on Docker Desktop and Microsoft AKS.

 1.)
+Make sure your AKS cluster can pull images from your ACR - more information found [here](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration)

+2.)
 Find the manifests in 'kubernetes/manifests'

-2.)
-Run the following code to deploy using kubectl:
+3.)
+Run the following code to deploy using kubectl (you need to be in the same directory that contains the manifests, unless you explicitly pass the file location to kubectl):

 `kubectl apply -f web-deployment.yaml,web-service.yaml,database-deployment.yaml,database-service.yaml,volume-claim.yaml`